All Positions

 Local density of States in Complex environments

 Spontaneous emission is a random process, somewhat like radioactive decay.
-Given a set of atoms in an excited state, it is known how long, on average, they stay there before relaxing to the ground state but predicting which atoms relax and which do not is impossible.
-The spontaneous emission lifetime is a bit like the radioactive half-life, and indeed they differ by only a factor ln(2).
-For decades it was assumed that the spontaneous emission lifetime was an intrinsic property of the atomic species, a bit like the mass.
-However, this is not so—the spontaneous emission lifetime depends on the environment in which it is placed.
-For example, if an atom is placed in a cavity from which light cannot escape then the photons cannot escape and the spontaneously emission is profoundly changed.
-In fact, the spontaneous emission lifetime is determined by the Local Density of States, the number of states available to photons as a function of position; in the node of the electric field, for example, the Local Density of States vanishes.
-Measuring these changes is very difficult since atoms are small, and their detailed environments are difficult to control.
-We have recently pioneered a technique carry out equivalent techniques but, in the microwave, and terahertz regions of the electromagnetic spectrum.
-Such experiments are relatively easier and make use of techniques that have been developed for these wavelength ranges.
+Given a set of atoms in an excited state, it is known how long they stay there before relaxing to the ground state (on average) but predicting which atoms relax and which do not is impossible.
+The spontaneous emission lifetime is a bit like the radioactive half-life, but it subtly depends on the environment in which it is placed.
+For example, if an atom is placed in a cavity from which photons cannot escape then clearly the spontaneously emission is profoundly changed.
+We now know that the spontaneous emission lifetime is determined by the Local Density of States, i.e., the number of states available to photons as a function of position (for example, in the node of the electric field the Local Density of States is zero).

 Option 2